bezokurepo/models/Scottish Gaelic/Grammar Checker/README.md

 ### 2. Required Files

-Your model directory must contain:
+Your model directory must contain these files: the first four are in the dependency parser folder with the last two in this folder:
 - `best_pos_tagger_model_a100.pt` - Same as parent directory (do not forget to unzip)
 - `vocab.pkl` - Same as parent directory
 - `metadata.json` - Same as parent directory